On the Structural Dimension of Sliced Inverse Regression: Introduction

 \subsection{Major contributions}

-In this article, we address the aforementioned limitations in the theory of the high dimensional SIR, specifically the vagueness of SSC and the boundedness condition on the structural dimension $d$ in the minimax theory.
-We relax the requirement in SSC and study the fundamental limits of estimating the central space when $d$ is large, using a decision-theoretic approach.
+In this article, we provide a rigorous theory to explain how the structural dimension $d$ affects the estimation accuracy of the central space $\mc S_{Y\mid \vX}$.
+Throughout the paper, we assume that the structural dimension $d$ is known but we allow $d$ to be arbitrarily large (i.e., there is no constant upper bound on $d$).

-Our first major contribution is the introduction of a relatively mild condition called weak SSC (see Definition \ref{def:weak-sliced-stable}) to overcome the vagueness of SSC.
-Our key finding is that all the results established under SSC in previous studies (such as \cite{lin2018consistency,lin2019sparse,lin2021optimality}), including the ``key lemma," still hold if SSC is replaced by weak SSC.
-We prove that weak SSC holds under some mild conditions that are readily interpretable: $\sup_{\|\bbeta\|=1}\E[|\langle\bs X,\bbeta\rangle|^\ell]<\infty$ for some $\ell>2$, $Y$ is a continuous random variable, and $\bbE[\vX\mid Y=y]$ is a continuous function.
-This relaxation allows us to investigate the asymptotics of high-dimensional SIR, such as consistency and minimax rate optimality, under the least restrictive conditions found in the SIR literature.
-We anticipate that these conditions will simplify the theoretical investigation of other slicing-based SDR algorithms in high-dimensional settings.
+Our first major contribution is the introduction of a relatively mild condition to replace the vague technical condition, the sliced stable condition (SSC), used in previous studies to obtain the concentration inequality for the SIR estimator \citep{lin2018consistency}.
+The new condition, called weak sliced stable condition (WSSC), guarantees all the results previously established under SSC (such as those in \cite{lin2018consistency,lin2019sparse,lin2021optimality}).
+We prove that WSSC holds under some mild conditions that are readily interpretable: $\sup_{\|\bbeta\|=1}\E[|\langle\bs X,\bbeta\rangle|^\ell]<\infty$ for some $\ell>2$, $Y$ is a continuous random variable, and $\bbE[\vX\mid Y=y]$ is a continuous function; see Theorem~\ref{thm:moment condition to sliced stable}.
+This relaxation allows us to investigate the theory of SIR under the least restrictive conditions found in the SIR literature, and it may inspire further theoretical investigation of other slicing-based SDR algorithms.